Back to Public Intelligence

 Abstract

 Rapid growth in AI workloads has intensified scrutiny of data-center energy and water consumption.
-Much of the public discourse frames this challenge as a problem of efficiency—implying that sufficiently optimized models, hardware, or cooling systems can substantially reduce power and water usage without altering system fundamentals.
+Much of the public discourse frames this challenge as a problem of efficiency.

 This paper argues the opposite: energy and water consumption are emergent properties of compute geometry, not independent variables.